 Equipment Considerations When Baling Corn Stover

-Baling corn stover is a dirty business.
-Because of that, there are many factors to take into consideration when determining your equipment needs for the job.
-Durability is key, but there are several other items to keep in mind to help keep things running smoothly and efficiently when it comes to baling corn stover.
+Baling cornstalks, or corn stover, is a dirty business.
+Because of that, you need to consider many factors when determining your equipment needs for the job.
+Durability is key, but you should keep several other items in mind to help keep things running smoothly and efficiently when baling cornstalks or stover.

-Perhaps the most important factor to baling corn stalks or corn stover is the overall durability of your baler and other equipment.
-Obviously, your baler needs the internal components that can withstand the dust, dirt and contamination of the cornfield.
-This may include special chains, pick-up components or lubrication systems that help your baler hold up to the tough conditions.
+Perhaps the most important factor when baling cornstalks or corn stover is the overall durability of your baler and other equipment.
+Your baler needs internal components that can withstand contamination from dust and dirt in the cornfield.
+This may include special chains, pickup components or lubrication systems that help your baler hold up to tough conditions.

-The pickup on your baler is going to stand the most abuse from picking up stalks off uneven ground.
-Because of that, it’s important that your baler has heavy-duty pickup teeth, and rubber-mounted teeth will provide more give and be less likely to break.
-In addition, durable, semi-pneumatic gauge wheels will help resist puncturing from the corn stalks in the field.
+The pickup on your baler is going to take the most abuse from picking up stalks off uneven ground.
+Because of that, it’s important that your baler has heavy-duty pickup teeth.
+Rubber-mounted teeth work well for baling cornstalks because they provide more give and are less likely to break.
+In addition, durable, semi-pneumatic gauge wheels can help resist puncturing from the cornstalks in the field.

-Baling corn stover means a large volume of coarse material flowing into the baler.
-And because there is a tight window of opportunity to get the corn stalks and cobs baled, you are often trying to bale as many round bales as possible in a very short timeframe.
+A large volume of coarse material flows into the baler when baling cornstalks and corn stover.
+And because there is a tight window of opportunity to get cornstalks or corn stover baled, you are often trying to bale as many as possible in a very short timeframe.

-When baling corn stover, monitoring your moisture level is as important as any other crop.
-If the corn stover is too wet, you’ll deal with mold and other issues just as you would with hay.
-Additionally, heavy, wet corn stalks can cause more issues, such as plugging and bale shape problems, when baling them up.
-It’s important to make sure you’re baling at the proper moisture level — ideally, around 15% moisture just like dry hay.
+When baling cornstalks or corn stover, monitoring your moisture level is just as important as it is for any other crop.
+If cornstalk bale moisture is too high, you’ll deal with mold and other issues, just as you would with hay.
+Plus, baling heavy, wet corn stalks can cause more issues, such as plugging and bale shape problems.
+It’s important to make sure you’re baling at the proper moisture level — ideally around 15% moisture, just like dry hay.